NewcastleRSE/VesicleDetection/config/README.md

   ### maxima_threshold
   > The threshold used to determine whether a candidate vesicle is accepted, i.e. a threshold for the confidence score of the model.

+  ### bias
+  > A bias factor for the labelling of vesicle candidates.
+Enters as maxima_pos < bias * maxima_neg, so bias greater than 1 favours PC- labelling while bias less than 1 favours PC+.
+Only used when combine_pos_neg = True and will only apply when running pure prediction (i.e. validations have bias = 1).

 </details>

 ## Tiff to Zarr Train Config